shsagir/play-area-sync/docs/local-development.md

 ### Multi-staging

 You might want to have a dedicated remote testing environment with pubic access?
 Head over to our advanced [multi-staging article](multi-staging).

+### Apache instead of NginX

+Some might prefer a NginX web-server over Apache as it is easier to configure.
+Mind that fortrabbit is using Apache, some features might not be compatible.
+You will find `.htaccess` examples in these articles which only work with Apache.

+### Virtual hosts

+You might set up multiple vhosts - not just `localhost` or `127.0.0.1` - to serve multiple websites from one machine.